 One CISO said that startups’ being mature enough is almost as important as its security

 By maturity, one CISO specifically defined this as a startup having ‘reached an inflection point’.
 In short, enterprise customers want to know that their vendors aren’t going to flop, so that they’re no longer able to provide the service that they’ve promised.

 While this is a blanket rule, the CISO admitted that they’d worked with a startup that hadn’t reached this point, but they’d showed dedication, and had a realistic plan to show that they wouldn’t fail – so, if your startup is still young, get ready to prove to potential enterprise customers that you have an actionable plan, to ensure that you can continue to provide for your customers.

-So, if you want to appeal to some of the most established enterprise customers in the market, make sure to undergo pen-testing, have an employee or team dedicated solely to security, and consider setting up your SafeBase Security Status Page today, to begin closing deals faster with your enterprise customers.
+So, if you want to appeal to some of the most established enterprise customers in the market, make sure to undergo pen-testing, have an employee or team dedicated solely to security, and consider setting up a SafeBase Trust Center today, to begin closing deals faster with your enterprise customers.